 What is the Size of Bantam Eggs?

-Bantam eggs are about a third to half the size of a regular or medium-sized egg.
+Bantam eggs are about a third to half the size of a regular or medium-sized egg and weigh about half when compared to a large chicken egg.
+In simple terms, about 3-4 bantam eggs are equal to two standard eggs.

 FUN FACTYou can fit 4 to 5 tiny Serama chicken eggs into one standard egg.

-If it is eggs you are after, you wouldn’t typically choose bantam breeds because of how long it takes them to reach egg laying age.
+If it is eggs you are after, you wouldn’t typically choose bantam breeds because of how long it takes them to reach egg laying age, and they can’t lay as many eggs compared to a good laying hen.
 Some bantam hens can take 8 to 9 months before they start laying, but most of them will make good mothers when raising chicks.

 Which Bantam Chickens are Good Egg Layers?

 The good news is that not all bantams are ‘bad’ egg layers.
 The miniature bantams tend to lay a slightly larger egg than true bantams.
-You’d likely rather be looking at breeds such as bantam Brahmas and Cochins that lay 200 or more eggs per year.
+You’d likely rather be looking at breeds such as bantam Brahmas and Cochins that lay 200 or more eggs per year, just like their larger counterparts.

 Of the true bantams, Silkies will lay 100 cream eggs while the Barbu d’Uccle lays 200 eggs every year.